ilmanzo/ilmanzo.github.com/content/post/measuring-coverage-of-integration-tests.md

 I'm sure it's a very important metric to have, so we can think about some ways to expand this concept to other languages and technologies.

+update: there is a follow up post, you can read it [here](https://ilmanzo.github.io/post/measuring-test-coverage-on-binaries/)

 Feel free to leave me comments and feedback, happy hacking! :wave: